davidroyer/nuxt-book/Docs/site-data.md

 By using `js-yaml-loader`, it gets imported as JS which is exactly how JSON is imported by Webpack.

-There are menu use cases and this is just one of them show here below.
+There are many use cases and this is just one of them show below to illustrate the concept.

 ## Example